ivytechone/BuildNumberGenerator/README.md

 > main.20220706.1

+Building the next day will result

+> main.20220707.1

-The ideal is to keep the build numbers small and easy to identify.
-As of creating this project there few way to generate a unique build number in GitHub actions. $RUNNUMBER is the best option, but this continuouly increments.
-It is easier if I know there is a issue with the .2 build from today I can easily identify that.
+The ideal is to keep the build numbers small and easy to work with.
+As of creating this project there very few ways to generate a unique build number in GitHub actions. $RUNNUMBER is the best option, but this continuouly increments so best we can get is build numbers like main.20220707.267

 # Usage